-The Company had until March 23, 2023 to consummate an initial business combination.
-On March 16, 2023, the Company held an extraordinary general meeting of shareholders (the "EGM").
-In this meeting the shareholders approved amendments to the Company's amended and restated memorandum and articles of association to extend the date by which the Company must complete an initial business combination from March 23, 2023 to September 25, 2023 (the "Extension" and such date, the "Extended Date").
-In connection with the EGM, shareholders holding an aggregate of 30,006,034 shares of the Company's Class A Ordinary Shares exercised their right to redeem their shares for \$10.20 per share of the funds held in the Company's trust account, leaving approximately \$24.1 million in the trust account after such redemption.
+We initially had until March 23, 2023 to consummate an initial business combination.
+On March 16, 2023, we held an extraordinary general meeting (the "EGM").
+In this meeting the shareholders approved amendments to our amended and restated memorandum and articles of association to extend the date by which we must complete an initial business combination from March 23, 2023 to September 25, 2023 (the "Extension" and such date, the "Extended Date") and to provide for the right of a holder of our Class B Ordinary Shares to convert into Class A Ordinary Shares on a one-for-one basis prior to the closing of a Business Combination.
+In connection with the EGM, shareholders holding an aggregate of 30,006,034 shares of our Class A Ordinary Shares exercised their right to redeem their shares for \$10.20 per share of the funds held in our Trust Account, leaving approximately \$24.1 million in the Trust Account after such redemption.
+Subsequently, it was determined that the redemption value per share was approximately \$10.22 per share, or an aggregate total of \$306,691,945 of the funds held in the Trust Account resulting in a secondary distribution to the redeeming shareholders of approximately \$0.02 per share, or an aggregate total of \$584,958.